jiachenlee/Box2DANE/README.md

 The idea on the AS3 side is to simply interface with a native instance of the class we're using.
 So, for example, if we have an AS3 b2AABB instance, any readable property on it is a getter and setter that actually just does an extensionContext.call().
-In this case we need to consider the very real possibility of creating a ton of new native instances on the stack every time a property is read.
+In this case we need to consider the very real possibility of creating a ton of new native instances every time a property is read.
 To deal with this issue, once a property has been set on the AS3, if it exists when the getter is called we simply update that instance and return it again.
 For example:

 	public function get lowerBound():b2Vec2
 	{
-		/* In this getter, we don't want to be creating a new b2Vec2 on the stack every single
+		/* In this getter, we don't want to be creating a new b2Vec2 every single
 		 * time we want to read the lowerBound variable.
 So, if we have already created one, we'll
 		 * simply pass it as a parameter to this getter and adjust it's values to match the values
 		 * of the b2aabb_instance.lowerBound vector.